A Resurfaced Video Shows Gordon Ramsay Touching & Insulting Sofia Vergara

 Sofia Vergara didn’t deserve to be treated like this.
 This is very very uncomfortable. pic.twitter.com/5xgxLLFZ8R— Jason Bolaños (@JBinAV) January 6, 2019

-While a rep for Ramsay didn't immediately respond to Refinery29's request for comment, this wouldn't be the first time he's had to apologize for inappropriate behavior towards women.
+While a rep for Ramsay didn't immediately respond to Refinery29's request for comment, this wouldn't be the first time he's had to apologise for inappropriate behaviour towards women.
 A year prior to his interview with Vergara, he insulted Australia TV reporter Tracy Grimshaw when he showed a food fair audience a photo of a naked woman with a pig's face and multiple breasts and said that it was a picture of Grimshaw.
-He later apologized in a statement and to Grimshaw personally.
+He later apologised in a statement and to Grimshaw personally.

 As for Vergara's thoughts on the resurfaced video, Refinery29 has reached out to her reps for comment.